Peter Franchot: Education

 Franchot supports having a post-Labor Day start for Maryland public schools, launching a "Let Summer Be Summer" campaign to move the start of the school year to after Labor Day in 2015.
 In August 2016, Franchot joined Governor Larry Hogan at a press conference where he signed an executive order requiring all public schools to begin classes after Labor Day.
 He opposed legislation passed by the Maryland General Assembly in the 2019 legislative session that would give local school boards the choice to start school years earlier than Labor Day.

 During the campaign, Franchot said that he would support limiting or eliminating standardized testing in classrooms.
 He opposes the Blueprint for Maryland's Future, saying that he would rather shift the state's school curriculum to include teacher buy-ins and lessons that offer students "skill and knowledge about the modern economy".
 He also opposed tax reforms to pay for the Blueprint's proposals.
 He later reversed his opposition to the Blueprint, saying, "I was a bit of a skeptic because it didn't have any funding applied to it...
 I will implement what the legislature wants, but I was skeptical about the dollar amounts".
+In June 2022, Franchot said that he opposed raising taxes to fund the Blueprint.